binwiederhier/ntfy/docs/install.md

 straight forward to use.

 The server exposes its web UI and the API on port 80, so you need to expose that in Docker.
 To use the persistent [message cache](config.md#message-cache), you also need to map a volume to `/var/cache/ntfy`.
 To change other settings, you should map `/etc/ntfy`, so you can edit `/etc/ntfy/config.yml`.

 Basic usage (no cache or additional config):
 ```
-docker run -p 80:80 -it binwiederhier/ntfy
+docker run -p 80:80 -it binwiederhier/ntfy serve
 ```

 With persistent cache (configured as command line arguments):